 Am I judging them?

-One question that often comes up during some thinking like this:
+Any time one starts to take inventory of their non-Christian relationships, one question that often comes up during some thinking like this:

 Who am I to judge if they have a relationship with Christ?